dawsers/hyprscroller/README.md

 first to go to the column in that direction if there is one, or if not, to the monitor in the same direction (if there is one).
-If none of the previous considerations are true, the focus will cycle to the first/last column/window on the monitor, depending on the direction of focus.
+If none of the previous considerations are true, the focus will cycle to the first/last column/window of the workspace, depending on the direction of focus.

 When entering a new column, the focus will go to the last active window in that column (there is memory).